-The Gateway Federation is also part of a co-operative trust which is a partnership of 9 local primary schools which has a sub group of SENCO's who work together to improve the provision for children with SEND.
+The Gateway Federation is also part the Ventrus Multi-academy Trust which is a partnership of 15 schools which has a sub group of SENCO's who work together to improve the provision for children with SEND.
 Each school's website also includes a link to Devon's Local Offer for parents and children with SEND.